 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 I met Autumn through her Shoeboxes All Year Long page on Facebook.
-She loves donating Operation Christmas Child shoebox gifts and started her page to share her shopping tips and crafts.
-(Just like me!)
+She focuses her charity work for Operation Christmas Child shoebox gifts and shares her shopping tips and crafts on her page.
 She designed these cuddly hand puppets and agreed to share her Tutorial and Patterns with us!

-Autumn found tons of fleece on sale and designed her first hand puppet – a pink pig.
-It was so adorable and fun – she couldn’t stop, coming up with EIGHT different varieties based on the same basic design!
+Autumn found fleece on sale and designed her first-hand puppet – a pink pig.
+It was so adorable and fun – she couldn’t stop!
+She ended up designing EIGHT different varieties based on the same basic pattern!

-Download and print out the patterns for the Hand Puppets (found at the end of this post).
+To begin: Download and print out the patterns for the Hand Puppets (found at the end of this post).
 Fleece (like THIS pink one from Amazon) is a wonderful material to work with.
-It is very forgiving, sews easily, doesn’t fray, and is very stretchy and flexible as a puppet.
+It is very forgiving, sews easily, doesn’t fray, and is very stretchy and flexible.

-1) Trace pattern onto fleece.
+1) Trace the pattern onto the fleece.
 Cut two bodies and whichever accessory you want for your puppet.

 2) Stitch ears right sides together if your puppet has them.
 Turn and lightly stuff (with batting or scrap fleece) if desired.